kubewarden/kubewarden-controller/CONTRIBUTING.md

 ### Consider bumping the helm-chart

-Now that the controller has a new tag released, consider bumping the [`helm-chart`](https://github.com/kubewarden/helm-charts/tree/main/charts/kubewarden-controller).
+Now that the controller has a new tag released, the automation will bump the [`helm-chart`](https://github.com/kubewarden/helm-charts/tree/main/charts/kubewarden-controller).

 ### Consider announcing the new release in channels!